clocklimited/TeaGame/README.md

 To decide who makes the tea.

 ## Prerequisite
 There must be a minimum of 3 players for a tea game to be official.
-Once the average number of players reaches 5, the requirement will return to 4.

 ## Dealer & Exemption
 A player becomes exempt when they lose a game.
 They are able to use this exemption to become the Dealer on a subsequent game.
-Exemptions can't be carried over a weekend, unless the player who is exempt is able to find 3 other players who can confirm their exempt status.
+Exemptions are usually tracked via the #tea-gamers Slack channel, but they are managed by the honesty of players.

 The Dealer of a game can be one or many players who are exempt.
 If there are multiple dealers, then the deck is split between them and non-exempt players take a card from each dealer.

 ## Set Up
 The loser of any previous games..
-"The tea making loser" (dealer) shuffles and fans the cards out to be chosen.
+"The tea making loser" (dealer) shuffles and deals the cards out to be chosen.

 ## Let's Play
 Each player picks a card.